 Classification and Diagnosis of Mental Illness

-In 1952, the American Psychiatric Association first published the Diagnostic and Statistical Manual of Mental Disorders (DSM-I), marking the first attempt to approach the diagnosis of mental illness through standardized definitions and criteria.
+In 1980, the American Psychiatric Association published the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III), marking the first attempt to approach the diagnosis of mental illness through standardized definitions and criteria.
 The latest edition, DSM-5, published in 2013, provides a classification system that attempts to separate mental illnesses into diagnostic categories based on descriptions of symptoms (that is, what people say and do as a reflection of how they think and feel) and on the course of the illness.

-The International Classification of Disease, 10th Revision, Clinical Modification (ICD-10-CM), a book published by the World Health Organization, uses diagnostic categories similar to those in the DSM-5.
-This similarity suggests that diagnoses of specific mental illnesses are becoming more standard and consistent throughout the world.
+The International Classification of Disease, 10th Revision, (ICD-10), a book first published by the World Health Organization in 1992, uses diagnostic categories similar to those in the DSM-5.
+This similarity indicates that diagnoses of specific mental illnesses are becoming more standard and consistent throughout the world.